SaraPetre/u08_caprover_gitlab/README.md

 - Key : CAPROVER_URL , Value : https://captain.root.domain.com [replace it with your domain]
 - Key : CAPROVER_PASSWORD , Value : mYpAsSwOrD [replace it with your password]
-- Key : CAPROVER_APP , Value : my-test-gitlab-deploy [replace it with your app name]
+- Key : CAPROVER_APP , Value : my-test-gitlab-deploy [replace it with the app name you want to create]

 4. Create an Access Token for CapRover
 Navigate to https://gitlab.com/-/profile/personal_access_tokens and create a token.